tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 The workflow:
 1. Use VisualStudio or VSCode to make changes in the local repository for MultipleSolutionsTest.
-2. Run MultipleSolutionsTest\CopyToSmallRepos\copyToSmallRepos.bat to copy your changes to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
+2. In Windows Explorer double-click MultipleSolutionsTest\CopyToSmallRepos\copyToSmallRepos.bat to copy your changes to the smaller repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
 3. Test solutions and projects in MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
 4. Commit and push changes in MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows to Github.